Distributed workflows that survive

 Discovery and mapping

-We spend the first phase understanding your existing automation landscape - what is running on cron, what is queued in SQS or RabbitMQ, what is failing silently, and what business processes have the highest cost of failure.
-We identify the three to five workflows that will deliver the most operational stability and map them to Temporal primitives before writing a line of code.
+We map your existing automation landscape - what runs on cron, what is queued in SQS or RabbitMQ, what fails silently, and which business processes carry the highest cost of failure - then map the top three to five workflows to Temporal primitives before writing code.

 2